rear/rear-user-guide/docs/scenarios/duplicity.md

 ## Running rear -v mkbackup

 Well, now it is time to create a ReaR rescue image with a full (or incremental) backup with the help of `duplicity`.
-For eaxmple:
+For example:

     # rear -v mkbackup
     Relax-and-Recover 2.9-git.5719.2cb54575.gdhaduplicity.changed / 2025-12-11